wpmetabox/docsv2/docs/tutorials/filter-posts-by-custom-fields-taxonomies.md

 ![Terms display in the post editor](https://i.imgur.com/DQBQMza.png)

-### Step 2: Display the taxonomy terms on the archive page
+### 2. Displaying the taxonomy terms on the archive page

 Go to **Appearance > Theme File Editor** > `archive.php` and add this code to where you want to show the terms on the archive page.